 Provides Q&A's and related links relating to becoming independent – legal ages for leaving home, driving, getting married, working and making contracts.

-The National Youth Alcohol campaign 'Drinking nightmare' aims to contribute, along with a range of initiatives, to a reduction in harms associated with drinking to intoxication by young Australians.
+The National Binge Drinking Campaign.
+Along with a range of initiatives, aims to reduce harms associated with drinking to intoxication by young Australians.

-National Youth Week (NYW) provides a platform to reach young people aged 12 to 25 in every Australian State and Territory.
-National Youth Week is coordinated by the Australian Government Department of Education, Employment and Workplace Relations in collaboration with the departments responsible for youth affairs in each State and Territories.
+Celebrates young people in Australia with a program of activities and events developed by the community and young people – for young people.
+National Youth Week is coordinated by the Department of Education in collaboration with the departments responsible for youth affairs in each state and territory.

 iPhone, iPod touch and iPad – Provides students with tips and advice which they can apply to different bullying situations.

 Learn how to manage your money so that you can do the things you want.
-Includes links to tools and quizzes to help Under 25's with personal finances.
+Includes links to tools and quizzes to help under 25's with personal finances.